 Interestingly, after eating the sensationally rich and creamy chocolate cake, I still felt a little hungry.
 But now I wanted something light and fresh.
 So I decided to order a salad.

 If I’d eaten the meal the other way around I probably would have started with a heavier meal, choosing the pizza or quinoa burger that I’ve eaten there before.
 These meals would have more than satisfied me.
 Yet I would still have eaten the cake as that is definitely the real reason I too venture to this particular restaurant.
 As a result, I would have overeaten.

 A reason why you may not honour your body

 Why then, when we know our primary reason for going to a restaurant is for the dessert do we proceed to eat a main?

-If we let go of this fear of judgement there is no shame in simply having a dessert and drink for dinner, or ordering an entree or salad with dessert instead of a ‘meal’, or having only a drink whilst our dining companions enjoy a meal because we actually aren’t hungry at all, or eating when our companions are not.
+If we let go of this fear of judgement there is no shame in simply having a dessert and drink for dinner.
+Ordering an entree or salad with dessert instead of a ‘meal’.
+Or having only a drink while our dining companions enjoy a meal because we actually aren’t hungry at all.
+Or eating when our companions are not.

 Why are you eating?

 So, rather than dictating your eating by food rules, try asking yourself, why am I eating?

 Am I eating because I am hungry, or am I complying with social norms or to make my eating companions feel comfortable?